Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 Three Colors: Good, you can stop right here, maybe two more tint and shade values if you absolutely have to.

-Four Colors: OK you're reaching the danger zone; make sure you assign meaning to the four different colors, example: a color for idle, a color for normal operations, a color for real-time operations & a color for text.
+example: a color for idle, a color for normal operations, a color for real-time operations & a color for text.
 No more.

 Five Colors: You had better know what you are doing with all those colors and there had better be a good reason why you have another color.